Sinners Never Sleep: Commercial performance and accolades

 Sinners Never Sleep reached number one on the UK midweek album chart; it ended up at number three after selling 27,000 copies in the first week of release.
 It reached number 28 in Australia and number 39 in Ireland.
-The album was certified silver in the UK by the British Phonographic Industry in December 2011, and gold in August 2012.
+The album was certified silver in the UK by the British Phonographic Industry (BPI) in December 2011, and gold in August 2012.
 By January 2017, it had sold over 160,000 copies in the UK.
 "Loverboy" and "No One Does It Better" charted at number 39 and 92, respectively, on the UK Singles Chart.
+"Bite My Tongue" was certified silver by the BPI in March 2024.

 "Bite My Tongue" and "No One Does It Better" were nominated for Best Single (losing to "Rebel Love Song" by Black Veil Brides), and Sinners Never Sleep for Best Album (losing to Set the World on Fire by Black Veil Brides), at the Kerrang!
 Awards.
 In 2021, Franceschi ranked Sinners Never Sleep as his favourite You Me at Six album, stating that "primarily as the spirit of that record has lived on in every record we’ve made since".
 That same year, Kerrang! ranked the album at number 19 on a retrospective list of the 50 best releases from 2011.